sahithyasridhar/fa18-523-65/paper/paper.md

 understanding English into smaller chunks and understanding each smaller piece separately [@www-sasnlp].

-Natural language processing has two distinct focuses:
+According to [@www-liddy1998nlp] Natural language processing has two distinct
+focuses:
 * *Language processing:* Produces a meaningful representation by analysing the language
 * *Language generation:* language is produced from representation.This requires a planning capability.
- [@www-liddy1998nlp]

 The text is manipulated for abstractions and indexed for automatic knowledge extraction.
-Producing text in a desirable format is one of the major research areas in NLP. structuring of large bodies of textual information to retrieve a information is classified under the Natural language text processing.
+Producing text in a desirable format is one of the major research areas in NLP. structuring of large bodies of textual information to retrieve a information is classified under the Natural language text processing [@www-liddy1998nlp].
-[@www-liddy1998nlp]
 > "The central
 task for natural language text processing systems is the translation of potentially ambiguous natural language queries and texts into unambiguous